lupyuen/nuttx-star64/README.md

 From [JH7110 Clock Structure](https://doc-en.rvspace.org/JH7110/TRM/JH7110_TRM/clock_structure.html) we see that...

-- I2C is clocked by clk_apb0 / clk_apb12
+- I2C is clocked by clk_apb0 and clk_apb12

 - There are 7 I2C Ports (named U0 to U6, as we'll soon see)